Everything you need to know about Xel-Ha Park Mexico

 Xel-Há is located in the State of Quintana Roo in Mexico.
 Xel-Ha is 110 kilometers south of Cancun, 10 kilometers north of the Tulum archaeological site and 40 kilometers from the archaeological site Cobá.

-If you purchase a package, transportation is often included.
+If you purchase a package, transportation is often included or you can add on transportation when during your purchase.

 Or, you can get a private transfer (that’s what we did).
 The private transfer will pick you up at your hotel and drive you directly to the park entrance.
 It will also bring you back to your hotel at a time of your choosing.